What is PHP CS Fixer

 Most rules, when clicked, will display general information about the rule, available configuration options, and usage examples.
 The PHP CS Fixer configuration file generated by this tool can be exported to use in your project and then imported again in case you want to do some modifications.

 The end.
-I hope you found this article helpful.
-Stay tuned for more content!
+I hope you found this information helpful, stay tuned for more content! :)